adamrenklint/atom-block-cursor/README.md

 The primary and secondary colors determine the color of the cursor in it's `blink-on` and `blink-off` state, respectively.

-Because Chrome's color picker on Linux doesn't support the alpha channel, there's also a separate config for the alpha channel.
-Updating the alpha from the color picker also updates that config, and vice-versa.
+Because Chrome's color picker on Linux doesn't support the alpha channel, there's a separate config for the alpha channel.
+You have to use these to get an alpha on the cursor, so setting an alpha on the `primaryColor` or `secondaryColor` doesn't do anything.

 ### blink interval